Photorefractive-based on-chip optical power limiter against light-injection attacks in quantum key distribution: Discussion and conclusion

-In summary, we have designed and experimentally demonstrated an integrated, attack-sensing and automatic-response defense unit that utilizes the PR effect in a TFLN MRR to against light-injection attacks.
+In summary, we have designed and experimentally demonstrated an integrated, attack-sensing and automatic-response defense unit that utilizes the PR effect in a TFLN MRR to defend QKD systems against light-injection attacks.
 The unit can autonomously suppress signal transmission under microwatt-level resonant attack light injection, degrading the secure key rate to alert legitimate users, while maintaining a high rejection ratio against non-resonant attacks.
-This work transforms a material vulnerability into a defensive asset, offering a new strategy to enhance the physical-layer security of QKD systems and opens up new ideas for exploiting the PR effect.
+The finite-response-time effect can be treated through a tagged-pulse security analysis, allowing residual leakage from undetected intermittent attacks to be bounded in the key rate evaluation.
+This work transforms a material vulnerability into a defensive asset, offering a new strategy to enhance the physical-layer security of QKD systems and opening new opportunities for exploiting the PR effect.

-\begin{backmatter} \bmsection{Funding} This work was funded by the Quantum Science and Technology-National Science and Technology Major Project 2021ZD0300701.
-This work was also supported by the Industrial Prospect and Key Core Technology Projects of Jiangsu Provincial Key R\&D Program (BE2022071) and National Key Laboratory of Security Communication Foundation (2023, 6142103042308).